It is claimed that Berringa honey is The World’s Strongest Active Antibacterial Honey.

 !
 Diabetics should stay far away from berringa honey or manuka honey with high concentrations of MGO.
 Their body already has elevate levels of MGO.
 Diabetic ketoacidosis and recovery phase increase even more the methylglyoxal level. (study)

 MGO from manuka/berringa honeys may also have a detrimental effect on diabetic ulcers. (study).
-More about this in the following article “Can diabetics eat manuka honey?”
+More about this in the article “Can diabetics eat manuka honey?”

 Berringa honey heath benefits: